French television has been coming live from the Ile de Ré ahead of the peak holiday season.

 If it wets your appetite for a last minute summer booking we still have some availability.
 To see when, check the calendar here…

 You know when summer is drawing to a close on the Ile de Ré when the signs go up for La Fête du Coquillage.
 Basically it’s an excuse for a party organised by the users of the Saint Martin de Ré harbour.

 Vast amounts of fresh seafood will be cooked and eaten on the harbourside; huîtres, moules-frites and vannets.
 All washed down with plenty of Ile de Ré wine.
 Musically expect sea shantys, accordians and live jazz.
 It starts in the late afternoon golden sun but after dark there will be dancing under the stars.

 We’ve been before and will be going this Saturday.
 It looked like this before…

 Of course if you want to be there next year you could always check out our house in St Martin.

 One of the many delights of the island is the fish.
 In restaurants keep your eyes open for poissons from petit bateau.
 The fish that comes in on the small boats.
 Probably the best known small boat on the island is Jemapa, the last surviving working fishing boat in La Flotte.

 The catch is unloaded on the quay just in front of the Tourist Office.

 You can buy the fish direct every Monday to Saturday morning 10.30 – 12.30 from the family house at 63 Route De St Martin, La Flotte.
 (2018 UPDATE: Since this blog post was first written Jemapa has switched to selling several afternoons a week on the quayside in St Martin de Ré)

 Hungry for more?
-The check the availability of our lovely house in St Martin right now.
+Then check the availability of our lovely house in St Martin right now.
 It sleeps up to 8 but is also ideal for just a couple or two couples wanting to share a week on one of France’s loveliest islands.